 46 Russell Road, Poland (6 minutes south)

-The aroma of sap boiling in the sugar house fills the air.
+At Russell Farm, the aroma of sap boiling in the sugar house fills the air.
 Sample their syrup over ice cream.
 Their bakery and shop offers maple syrup, maple nuts, maple granola, maple whoopie pies & cookies.
 And if you aren’t already full from your breakfast at the Wolf Cove Inn, try their french toast casserole, pancakes, sausage, bacon, coffee, juice & milk.
-Hours: March 24th 12pm – 5pm & March 25th 9am – 5pm.

 2 – Sweet Williams